Skip to content

 As lockdowns across the world effectively shut down whole sectors and a large part of the economy, we are entering a new era at a breakneck pace.
 Central banks are taking unprecedented action in the form of money printing, but, just like last time around, they will almost certainly fail at the 'last mile' (intentionally or otherwise): while their efforts will benefit the financial sector and the wealthy, the funds will not reach those small businesses and individuals who need them the most.

-Technology like the Ergo platform can address this problem efficiently, building bridges into and within our local economies without the need for commercial or central banks.
+Technology like Ergo can address this problem efficiently, building bridges into and within our local economies without the need for commercial or central banks.
 A key principle of Ergo, and one stated in the white paper, is that it is for regular people.
 The developers have spent considerable time building technology that can be applied to real-world use cases.
 (This is the idea behind 'Smart contracts for the people', for example.)